BradleyCulley/bradleyculley.github.io/_posts/2023-11-11-complexity.md

 Marriage, kids, and a mortgage while you're still in medical school?
 That's wild!<br>

    I think a few phenomena cause us to "take on too much":
-   1. Things like going back to school are semi/implicitly pitched as having the effect of lowering life complexity.
+   1. Things like going back to school are implicitly pitched as having the effect of lowering life complexity.
 For example, better degree equals better job.
    That's only after the fact, though.
 In the midst of it, they're high complexity tasks...often much higher than anticipated.<br/><br/>
    2. The mind underestimates its current level of complexity.
 If one actually writes down all the thing one's "managing" at a given time, it tends to be a surprisingly long list.
    Everything from semi-funky relationships to remembering to get an oil change.<br/><br/>